I-am-Erk/CDDA-Tilesets/doc/style/items.md

 *// TODO: image*

 No shadow will make sure that players don't confuse several big items with furniture.
 Black underline helps to identify an item in the game world.

+## Consider placement on tables

+Table surfaces usually occupy top 19 pixels of 32x32 sprite, try fitting your items there when possible.